Live life, pass it on.

-I have always been a firm believer in organ donation.
 I signed my donor card the day I turned 16, and the thought of "outliving myself" by donating my organs made complete sense to me.

 I just never thought that I would need a transplant.
 The truth is, it could happen to anyone.
 I am not trying to scare you, but take my story as an example.
 If you had told me that I was going to need a lung transplant 10 years ago, I would have never believed you, and laughed!

 In grade 12, I wrote an Independent Study Unit on transplantation.
 I found out that Canada is one of the worst countries in the world when it comes to Organ Donation.
 "Why?"
 I wonder.